humphriest/whereistim/README.md

 Backgorund
 1 credit

+When they click a button, play an arcade coin noise, fade everything on the screen out except for the coin.
+The coin will pop up and go below the screen.

 ### Home page

-Big map of where I’ve been and where I am now
+Big map of where I’ve been and where I am now.
+Me pointing to each stop Me flying from the previous location to current

 Shadow at bottom of map to show the user there's more below the map